glouppe/info8006-introduction-to-ai/pacman/README.md

 ```bash
 python run.py --layout originalClassic --agentfile humanagent.py
 ```
-:warning: While it works directly on Linux, root privileges are needed for keyboard access in MacOS.
-Not tested for Windows.

 - Same configuration as above, but enable the call to `registerInitialState` method.
 ```bash